create3000/x_ite/docs/_posts/components/Navigation/ViewpointGroup.md

 ### MFNode [in, out] **children** [ ] <small>[X3DViewpointNode | ViewpointGroup]</small>

-ViewpointGroup contains Viewpoint, OrthoViewpoint, GeoViewpoint and other ViewpointGroup nodes that each have containerField='*children*' default value.
+ViewpointGroup contains Viewpoint, OrthoViewpoint, GeoViewpoint and other ViewpointGroup nodes that each have `containerField='children'` default value.

 #### Hints